 Work during this past fiscal year consisted of management of the FY2011/2012 UPWP, grants administration and budget reviews and amendments, as well as management of the MetroPlan Orlando staff and offices.
-As directed by FDOT, the UPWP is produced as a two-year work program.
+As directed by FDOT, the UPWP is now to be produced as a two-year work program.